dotMavriQ/HydroRigs/README.md

 It is also what makes the status line valuable.
 The point is not just to show that a rig is blocked.
 The point is to show when you should switch down to free Gemini models, fall back to included Copilot models like GPT-5 mini, or wait for Claude or Codex to come back online before you spend money or premium requests unnecessarily.

-## Design Rules

-HydroRigs is deliberately narrow:

-- no fake precision
-- no invented quotas
-- no pretending a provider is pollable when it is not
-- no giant interface when a one-line status string will do

-If a provider exposes a real signal, HydroRigs uses it.
-If it only exposes a limit event, HydroRigs works from that.
-If a tool is not actually available on the machine, it stays out of the display.

 ## Installation

 Clone the repo and run: